Left Continue shopping

 3. Drops with Panthenol, Dexpanthenol, or Vitamins

-These support healing, reduce microtrauma, and ease fatigue caused by contact lenses or prolonged screen time.
+These support recovery, reduce microtrauma, and ease fatigue caused by contact lenses or prolonged screen time.

 4. Combined Formulas

 These include moisturizing agents alongside protectants.
-Some drops may also contain decongestants to reduce redness or antiseptics to help manage inflammation.
+Some drops may also contain decongestants to reduce redness or cleansing to help manage irritation.

 Note: Any eye product should be used after consulting with a healthcare professional.
-When choosing drops, consider not only your symptoms but also any chronic illnesses, allergies, the type of lenses you wear, and your work routine.
+When choosing drops, consider not only your discomfort but also any chronic conditions, sensitivity reactions, the type of lenses you wear, and your work routine.
 An eye specialist can help tailor your choice.

 Popular products for eye health in our catalog include: